Daniel Calabretta

 Daniel Joe Calabretta (né Powell, born 1978) is a United States district judge of the United States District Court for the Eastern District of California.

 Early life and education

-Calabretta was born in Union City, Tennessee to Kathleen G. Van Ness.
+Calabretta was born in Union City, Tennessee, to Kathleen G. Van Ness.
 He was adopted by Charles L. Silber.
-He received a Bachelor of Arts from Princeton University in 2000 and a Juris Doctor from the University of Chicago Law School in 2003.
+He received a Bachelor of Arts from Princeton University in 2000 and a J.D. degree from the University of Chicago Law School in 2003.

 Legal and academic career

 Calabretta served as a law clerk for Judge William A. Fletcher of the United States Court of Appeals for the Ninth Circuit from 2003 to 2004 and Associate Justice John Paul Stevens of the United States Supreme Court from 2004 to 2005.
 From 2005 to 2008, he was an associate at Munger, Tolles and Olson.
 From 2008 to 2013, he served as a deputy attorney general in the California Department of Justice.
 From 2013 to 2018, he served as deputy legal affairs secretary in the Office of Governor Jerry Brown.
 Calabretta taught a "Direct Democracy in California" course at UC Davis School of Law in 2021 and 2022 and at Lincoln Law School of Sacramento in 2022.